The wall most no-code automation teams hit eventually

 But there is a pattern that repeats across teams that push these tools far enough.
 At some point, a document shows up.
 An invoice attached to an email.
 A signed contract uploaded to a storage folder.
 An identity document submitted through a form.
 And the workflow stalls.

 The no-code tools are excellent at moving data between systems.
-They were not built to understand what is inside a document.
+They were not built to read what is inside a document, let alone analyse it into a decision.

 Why documents are different from other data